YongoDavid/Demo-2024/README.md

 i just have to link the database to thier own websites and test if it is working

-Now moving on to the next project which is my main project , starting with the front end
+Now moving on to the next project which is my main project , starting with the front end started my main project which is an E-commerce web application